josephmisiti/josephmisiti.github.io/_posts/2015-02-17-help-commands-for-doing-machine-learning-in-python.markdown

 ### Scaling/Normalizing Features

-If different columns values have differnt magnitudes, you are going to to normalize your features before you do any training.
+If different columns values have different magnitudes, you are going to need to normalize your features before you do any training.
 To do that, you can use `scikit-learn`:

 {% highlight python %}